rackerlabs/rackspace-how-to/content/rackspace-email/secure-a-compromised-rackspace-email-mailbox.md

 type: article
 created_date: '2017-12-18'
 created_by: William Loy
-last_modified_date: '2017-12-22'
+last_modified_date: '2018-01-16'
-last_modified_by: William Loy
+last_modified_by: Cat Lookabaugh
 product: Rackspace Email
 product_url: rackspace-email
 ---

 This article describes steps to identify a compromised mailbox, stop the attack, and prevent future attacks.
-If you need instructions on securing a compromised Exchange mailbox reference [Secure a compromised Exchange mailbox](/how-to/secure-a-compromised-exchange-mailbox)
+If you need instructions on securing a compromised Exchange mailbox, see [Secure a compromised Exchange mailbox](/how-to/secure-a-compromised-exchange-mailbox)

 ### Prerequisites